You probably don’t use clichés in the marketing copy on your website.

 You get the idea.

-The next time you write or revise your web content, I hope you will keep this principle in mind.
+The next time you write or revise your web content, I hope you’ll keep this principle in mind.

 Well, I should hope so.